-The Management Council, in principle, meets three times a month, discusses important management execution and assists the President and Representative Director in decision-making.
+The Management Council meets three times a month, discusses important management execution and assists the Representative Director and President in decision-making.

-In addition, rules for delegation of duties and various systems for approvals and reaching decisions are put in place and are operated so that efficient and proper management execution is ensured based on these rules and systems.
+In addition, rules determining the scope of delegation of duties from Representative Directors to other executives and employees and other matters and various systems for approvals and reaching decisions are put in place and are operated so that efficient and proper management execution is ensured based on these rules and systems.